alanng10/class-lang/Docue/Article/Word/a.md

 Word "environ" has meaning that is environment.

+Word "authen" has meaning that is shown valid.

 Word "view" has meaning that is presentation.

 Word "child" has meaning that is sub entity.